Axions at the meV Crossroads: Theory, Cosmology, Astrophysics, and Experiments: meV axions model building

 This mechanism provides a robust solution, independent of the specific UV completion.
 It requires, however, non-trivial model building, characterised by an integer parameter that matches the dimension $n$ of the PQ-breaking operator.
 Considerations of minimality and simplicity favour low values of $n$, which in turn imply relatively small values of $f_a$, close to the boundary of astrophysical limits.
 Consequently, meV-scale axions emerge as the most favourable scenarios for addressing the PQ-quality problem within field-theoretical four-dimensional models.

 \item \textit{Extra-dimensional axions:}

-Axions may also arise as zero modes of higher dimensional forms in string theory compactifications \cite{Witten:1984dg}.
+Axions may also arise as zero modes of higher dimensional forms in string theory compactifications \cite{Witten:1984dg} {or, more in general, in models with extra dimensions \cite{Arkani-Hamed:2003xts,Choi:2003wr,Craig:2024dnl}}.
 In this context, the PQ shift symmetry is inherited from a higher-dimensional gauge symmetry and it is exact at perturbative level.
-Non-perturbative contributions to the axion potential are exponentially suppressed, and so extra-dimensional axions (when calculable) can offer a structural solution to the PQ quality problem.
+Non-perturbative contributions to the axion potential are exponentially suppressed, and so extra-dimensional axions (when calculable) can offer a structural solution to the PQ quality problem. \end{enumerate}